 Typical Ways Skin Changes with Age

 Let’s start with some of the basic, biological changes that occur in your skin and supporting structures as you age.
 There are no shortcuts or ways around these, unfortunately, and they seem to have different levels of impact on different individuals, seemingly at random.
-While there may be a genetic component as to how extreme these changes may be, no one has yet “cracked the code” so to speak, so the extent of their effect on you is a bit of a roll of the dice.
+While there may be a genetic component as to how extreme these changes may be, no one has yet “cracked the code,” so to speak, so the extent of their effect on you is a bit of a roll of the dice.

 - The effects of gravity are cumulative.
 As skin weakens, and changes occur in the collagen and elastin protein mesh that makes up our skin support system, skin starts to sag.
 This is most common under the neck, on the upper arms, and in breast tissue.

-- Genetics, race, and other intrinsic factors about which you can do nothing play a large role in the extent of the aging-based changes to skin.
+- Genetics, race, and other intrinsic factors about which you can do nothing play a large role in the extent of the aging-based changes to the skin.
 Even if you people had identical life experiences, exposures to outside forces, diets, and so on, one could end up looking 75 by age 55, whereas the other might get to 75 and still look 55.

 Goals of Skin Anti-Aging Treatments, Foods, and Habits

-With all of that said, there are a number of things you can control, and treatments, lifestyle changes, and habits you can adopt, which all can have an impact on providing you with better skin as you age.
-The efficacy and extent that these will help varies from person to person, just as with the genetic factors discussed above.
+With all of that said, there are many things you can control, and treatments, lifestyle changes, and habits you can adopt, which all can have an impact on providing you with better skin as you age.
+The efficacy and extent that these will help vary from person to person, just as with the genetic factors discussed above.
 However, these pieces of advice all work toward similar goals (with the overall goal being better skin as you age and retaining a youthful appearance).
 Specific goals or the purposes behind these treatments (and the advice we’ll get to in a moment) include one or more of the following:

 - Reduce the damage or impact of natural skin aging processes